| |

 |

-The three segments wedged on the right between the
+The three segments 435 long wedged between the 339-sequence

-339-sequence and 16, with the segment on the left of the
+and 16, with the segment of 27 on the left of the 339 sequence,

 How nice, the head rests on a triangle's basis, and is about equidistant to the other two sides.
 This triangle simply begs experimental completion into a hexagon centering in the 0,0 point, the center of the Square.
 Thist hexagon then fits the figure from head to toe.
 Note the containment of the figure within the envelope shape.
 The center of the first equilateral triangle falls neatly onto Athena's forehead.
 And later we learn that the hexagon is the offspring of two other hexagons.. see: The HexMachine |